Are You a Clean Eater?

 In some people, the goal to eat clean has turned into a full-fledged disorder.
 Doctor Steven Bratman coined the term "orthorexia" to describe people who have an "unhealthy obsession with eating healthy food."
 According to Dr. Bratman the word comes from, "the Greek 'ortho,' which means 'right,' or 'correct,' and is intended as a parallel with anorexia nervosa."

 People with orthorexia are happy when they make what they believe are "good" food choices, but tend to beat themselves up when they stray.
-It often starts out with a diet that limits certain foods, but as the obsession progresses, more and more foods are put on the "bad" list and eliminated from the diet.
-Eventually only a small selection of "good" foods remain.
-For people at this stage, eating nothing is preferable to a small serving of "bad" foods, not matter what the supposedly bad foods are composed of.
+It often starts with a diet that limits certain foods, but as the obsession progresses, more and more foods are put on the "bad" list and eliminated from the diet.
+Eventually, only a small selection of "good" foods remain.
+For people at this stage, eating nothing is preferable to a small serving of "bad" foods, no matter what the supposedly bad foods are composed of.

 As a fitness professional, the last thing you would expect me to complain about is someone who's trying to eat healthy.
 The problem isn't the intent, it's the result.
 Declaring that all pizza is bad, means you can't eat one with a whole wheat crust that's loaded with vegetables.
 Faced with a constant barrage of "bad" choices, eventually the dieter gets frustrated and slips.
 Too often that single slip turns into a full-blown binge.
 Over time, the failure rate of people on highly restrictive diets is over 95%.